Leonard Frank (photographer): Legacy

 With the help of Albert Urquart, and while seeking a new owner, Bernard Frank carried on as interim manager until he died suddenly on February 20, 1946.
 The Frank brothers are buried in the Schara Tzedeck cemetery in New Westminster.
 The new owner of Leonard Frank photos became Otto Landauer, a Jewish refugee who continued the commercial aspect of the firm.

 The Vancouver Public Library obtained a significant collection of Frank's glass plates in 1965.
 Four years later, they featured a display of 325 prints, largely made up from Frank's images.

 His photographs are also found at the British Columbia Archives, the Royal British Columbia Museum, the BC and Yukon Chamber of Mines, the University of British Columbia Special Collections, and the Alberni Valley Museum.

-Some of Frank's images were shown at the Vancouver Art Gallery in 1976, as part of the exhibit "Eleven Early British Columbia Photographers, 1890-1940".
+Some of Frank's images were shown at the Vancouver Art Gallery in 1976, as part of the exhibit "Eleven Early British Columbia Photographers, 1890–1940".

 Five years after Landauer's death in 1980, the Jewish Historical Society of British Columbia purchased a substantial body of work for both Landauer and Frank.
 A retrospective was held in 1986, at the Shalom Gallery of the Vancouver Jewish Community Centre.

 In 1989, a collection of 75 of Frank's forest industry photographs was exhibited at the Vancouver Trade and Convention Centre during the annual truck logger's convention.
 These pictures are now permanently displayed at the British Columbia Forest Museum in Duncan.

 In 1999, Frank was the subject of a television program produced by White Pine Pictures.

+In 2012, thirty one of Frank's logging photographs were exhibited at Simon Fraser University, curated by Bill Jeffries.
+The title of the exhibit, Leonard Frank: Beautiful British Columbia, was as ironical juxtaposition of the phrase depicted on provincial license plates and the environmental destruction caused by logging.

 A travelling exhibition, starting in 2016, entitled "Two Views: Photographs by Ansel Adams and Leonard Frank", made its final stop in 2020 at the Whatcom Museum.
 The photographs on display by Adams and Frank had differing approaches to depicting the Japanese internment during World War II.
 Adams' images were sympathetic in tone, while those of Frank were more severe.